bustardcelly/blog-to-markdown/blog-posts/2014/01/22/cucumberjs-world/index.md

 And we are back to <span style="color:green;">green</span>!
 Successful reactor… so far :)

-We have carefully moved our collection model that is under test to the application, but we have some lingering unneccessary code in our __World__. _I love removing code._
+We have carefully moved our collection model that is under test to the application, but we have some lingering and unneccessary code in our __World__. _I love removing code._

 Here is our now cleaned up __World__: